Let's get started with Phalcon webtools

 The file webtools.config.php generated under public contains the IP addresses that can be accessed

-I happened to want to take a screenshot and wanted to access it from outside VirtualBox, but this setting caused me to get stuck.
+I happened to want to take a screenshot and needed to access it from outside VirtualBox, but I ran into this setting problem.

 If the link is somehow wrong

-There are several links on the top page, but if they are in the format of "/webtools.php/webtools.php?_url=/info", check the baseUri setting.
+There are several links on the homepage, but if they are in the format of "/webtools.php/webtools.php?_url=/info", check the baseUri setting.

-If the document root is set to "project root + public", there is no need to set baseUri in config/config.php, so just set it to "/".
+If you have set the document root to "project root + public", you do not need to set baseUri in config/config.php, so just set it to "/".

-invo which is also introduced in the official documentation , /invo/ is set.
+which is also mentioned in the official documentationinvo, the /invo/ directory is set.

 When creating a controller or model, I get the error "An unexpected error has occurred."